wolfviking0/webcl-davibu/README.md

 webcl-davibu
 ============

-WebCL version from http://davibu.interfree.it with webcl-translator
+WebCL version from [http://davibu.interfree.it with webcl-translator](http://davibu.interfree.it with webcl-translator) with [webcl-translator](https://github.com/wolfviking0/webcl-translator)

+See all the webcl demo [here](http://wolfviking0.github.io/webcl-translator/)